19 Beekman Street

 Spinal Expertise

 Dr. Goldstein is recognized as one of the leading spine surgeons in New York.
+He is a Clinical Professore of Orthopedic Surgery and Neurosurgery at the NYU School of Medicine.
 His expertise is sought by television, media, and magazines.
 His practice is focused on surgical treatment:

 Spine Surgery in New York

-Dr. Goldstein serves as Director of the Spine Service at the NYU Hospital for Joint Diseases.
+Dr. Goldstein serves as Director of Education, Division of Spine Surgery and Director of the Spine Surgery Fellowship at NYU Langone Health (previously Medical Center Hospital for Joint Diseases.)

 Patients from around the world travel to New York for the most advanced medical care.
 New York offers unrivalled facilities, accommodation, and infrastructure.